wanderer6994/Anarchy/README.md

 # About
 Anarchy is an opensource Discord API wrapper that focuses on making bot programming easy.<br>
 Since the start it has been our goal to make it simple, so that people can easily modify it to their needs.<br>
-At the moment we don't have any bugtesters but me, so the wrapper will most likely contain a few bugs here and there.<br>

 Oh and also: if you're using a bot token make sure to prefix the token with 'Bot '.<br>